• What is Copywriting?

 If you’ve been invited to an exciting new restaurant launch, chances are the venue already has a solid marketing strategy in place and will already have a team working at promoting the business.

 But it’s always worth leaving your business card in case they need a specialist copywriter in the future.
 Local influencers are always invited to launch events, so take the opportunity to network.
+(And don’t forget that small businesses are one of your best client opportunities!)
 You never know who you might meet there.

 5. Friend and Family Events

-Never underestimate the power of personal contacts – a friend of a friend of a friend will almost always know someone who needs website help, SEO copywriting, or assistance with drafting a press release.
-And it’s very possible that these small jobs and word-of-mouth recommendations can land you bigger contracts and invaluable connections for the rest of your career.
+Never underestimate the power of personal contacts—a friend of a friend of a friend will almost always know someone who needs website help, SEO copywriting, or assistance with drafting a press release.
+And it’s very possible that these small jobs and word-of-mouth referrals can land you bigger contracts and invaluable connections for the rest of your career.

 About the Author:

-Filed Under: Business Development, Pitching Tagged With: land work, Lead generation, pitching
+Filed Under: Business Development Tagged With: land work, Lead generation, pitching

 Interested in Copywriting?
 Get our Free Video Training!